Lee Ju-myoung: Life and career

 In 2016, Lee began her career as a model through the opportunity of shooting photos with her friend, who was a photographer, which opened a chance to appear in a lookbook.
 It led to her first acting role in the music video entitled "Don't Leave" by Yang Da-il.
 This prompted her desire to further act with dialogues, and so, debuted as an actress with the KBS2 television series My Fellow Citizens!
 (2019).

 Other ventures

 Endorsements

 In October 2020, Lee was selected as an endorsement model for South Korean make-up brand, Hince.
 A representative from the brand stated: "We believe the sensuous and sophisticated atmosphere of Lee Ju-myoung fits the image of the brand well.
 We look forward to the future activities."

 In September 2022, the global fashion brand Mango Tail selected Lee as the first Korean model.
 A brand official said, "Actress Lee Ju-myoung unique and fashionable charm and dignified attitude matched the image pursued by the brand, so I was selected as the first Korean model.
 I look forward to it."

+Personal life

+In August 2024, it was confirmed that Lee was in a relationship with actor Kim Ji-seok.